Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 enemy
 Cost: 8 MP
 Damage: x2
-Effect: If you deal damage with this Ability, the target also decreases their Offense Track.
+Effect: If you deal damage with this Ability, the target also decreases on their [Offensive Track](#the-offensive-track).
 Description: Dealing damage while compromising the opponent's offensive capabilities.
 This can be an attack that strikes the opponent's weapon arms, a technique that damages the target's weapon, applying numbing poison with the strike, or similar measures.

 #### Chilling Bolt